ludocode/onramp/docs/object-code.md

 7C 8A 78 56
 ```

-The 32-bit invocation is used to insert label addresses as constant data, not as part of an instruction.
+The 32-bit invocation is used to insert label and symbol addresses as constant data, not as part of an instruction.
+This is used to create arrays of string literals for example.

 The relative invocation is used for relative jumps with the conditional jump instruction.
 For example: